Gigaspaces/xap-docs/site/content/xap/12.2/admin/logging.markdown

 {{% include "/COM/jconsolejmapwarning.markdown" %}}

-{{% note %}}
+{{% note "Note"%}}
-Note, you will need to use the logging level without the .level string e.g.: `com.gigaspaces.core.cluster.replication` and set value `FINE`
+You will need to use the logging level without the .level string e.g.: `com.gigaspaces.core.cluster.replication` and set value `FINE`
 {{%/note%}}

 The LoggingMXBean enables you to: